 External Stressors on Nails

 Nails endure constant environmental stress.
 Handling paint, glue, or solvents without gloves exposes them to harsh substances.
 Gardening or crafting can rough up nails if unprotected.
-A 2022 dermatology report noted that water and irritant exposure accounts for 30% of nail damage cases.
-Protecting nails during these tasks is a practical way to address how to fix brittle nails effectively.
+A 2022 review in the International Journal of Dermatology highlighted that irritant exposure, including water, is a key factor in nail damage, often seen in 20-40% of cases depending on occupation.

 Top 7 Solutions for Brittle Nails